-Orthotics are customized shoe inserts that are designed to bring about positive change in the way your foot functions and feels.
+Orthotics are customised shoe inserts that are designed to bring about positive change in the way your foot functions and feels.

 Orthotics are used for a number of different reasons.
 It can be as simple as a basic arch support that ‘rests’ your foot while you stand – the type you see at shoe shops and pharmacies – or they might be a complex prescriptive insole that is specifically designed to alter forces acting on the body, and improve the muscle and joint activity of the person wearing them.